 Hard engineering coastal management

-Hard engineering coastal management involves building artificial structures which try to control natural processes.
+Hard engineering coastal management involves building artificial structures that control natural processes.

-Hard engineering approaches to coastal management tend to be expensive, last only a short amount of time, are visually unattractive and unsustainable.
+Hard engineering approaches to coastal management tend to be expensive, last only a short time, and are visually unattractive and unsustainable.
 They often increase erosion in other places further down the coast.

 The image below shows a range of hard engineering strategies at Hornsea, Holderness Coast.